ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

-Since some part of the log data is stored in `bloom filters <https://en.wikipedia.org/wiki/Bloom_filter>`_, it is possible to search for this data in an efficient and cryptographically secure way, so network peers that do not download the whole blockchain (so-called "light clients") can still find these logs.
+Since some part of the log data is stored in `bloom filters <https://en.wikipedia.org/wiki/Bloom_filter>`_, it is possible to search for this data in an efficient and cryptographically secure way, so network peers that do not download the whole blockchain (called "light clients") can still find these logs.

 .. index:: contract creation